dac70r/alogorithm_d_e/README.md

 Includes:
 Using pointers to access elements in an array and passing an array into a function using pointers.

+Some unresolved issues:
+Floating points are used quite extensively, which is not ideal for microcontrollers.
+To fix this, one must convert the floatings points into binary form and to do that, an encoding algorithm must be applied, working on that now.

 For notes, visit this link:
 https://www.notion.so/Pointers-III-88b57982e39b43b5afe2238e16619a38